Best things to do in Kuala Terengganu

 Kuala Terengganu has an interesting Chinatown with a number of nice restaurants serving Chinese, Malay and continental dishes.
-I visited this location a couple of times in day time and night time as well.
+I visited this location a couple of times during the daytime and nighttime as well.
 The popular Turtle Alley is in Chinatown with wall marking and engraving providing information on Turtle Conservation efforts in the area.
 The riverfront area is popular with weekend markets and plenty of nice restaurants.

 Bar 45 Degree is an interesting hangout to enjoy alcoholic drinks and snooker tills late hours of the night.